Ethyl nitrate

-History and synthesis
+History

 Reaction of ethanol with nitric acid was investigated since the Middle Ages, but the fact that it produces mostly ethyl nitrite was not discovered until the 19th century.
 Eugène Millon was the first to synthesize ethyl nitrate in 1843 by adding urea to the mixture in order to remove any nitrous acid.

+Synthesis

 Ethyl nitrate can be prepared by nitrosylating ethanol with fuming nitric acid or a mixture of concentrated sulfuric and nitric acids.
 Besides decomposing nitrous acid, the aforementioned necessary addition of urea prevents explosion.
 Further purifying by distillation carries a risk of explosion.

 Ethyl nitrate has also been prepared by bubbling gaseous nitryl fluoride through ethanol at −10 °C. The reaction was subsequently studied in detail.

 A nucleophilic substitution reaction of ethyl halides and silver nitrate can also yield ethyl nitrate.
 Again, purification poses explosion risks.